VIDEO ART EXHIBIT PROJECTED

 ARTIST BIOS & PRESS STILLS

-VOLUME ONE ARTISTS
+VOLUME FOUR ARTISTS

-VOLUME TWO ARTISTS
+VOLUME FIVE ARTISTS

-VOLUME THREE ARTISTS
+VOLUME SIX ARTISTS